arXiv-research/DevLab-III-1/Δ3/README.md

-This repository is for Delta3 research, integrations, and testing only
+This repository is for an experiment with Gitpod, VsCode, and multiple DSL.
+This experiment is for research, development,and advancement of Machine-Learning algorithms and Blockchain.
+It is only my experimental repository or "testing grounds" for integrating higher level DSL and execution of smart-contracts acrossed multiple platforms.